jeevanbisht/ConditionalAccessPolicies/resources/ConditionalAccessPolicies.md

 description: "Represents an Azure AD Conditional Access policy.
 Conditional access Policies are custom rules that define and access scenario:"
 localization_priority: Normal
 ---

-# Conditional Access policy resource type

 [!IMPORTANT] APIs under the /beta version in Microsoft Graph are subject to change.
 Use of these APIs in production applications is not supported.

+# Conditional Access policy resource type
-Represents an Azure AD Conditional Access policy.
+Represents Azure AD Conditional Access policy Item(s).
 Conditional access Policies are custom rules that define and access scenario

 This policy is described in further detail below.